deepmodeling/DMFF/docs/user_guide/tutorial.md

 ## Write XML

     DMFF uses a simple XML file to describe force fields.
-Let's take an example of how to write a DMFF XML file using the classical force field to calculate water molecule system.
+Let us take an example of writing a DMFF XML file using the classical force field to calculate the water molecule system.

     Support we treat the water molecule as a three-body molecule.
 Within the molecule, we need harmonic interaction to describe the bonded interaction and harmonic angle potential.
-Between molecules, the interactions between atoms are expressed through the lennard-jones potential.
+Between molecules, the interactions between atoms are expressed through the Lennard-jones potential.

-    Let's create a new file called `forcefield.xml`.
+    Let us create a new file called `forcefield.xml`.
 The root element of the XML file must be a `<ForceField>` tag:

     ```
     <ForceField>